≪ Go to our review of Camping Coffee

 The cone is relatively bulky and does not fit in a backpack as well as the GSI Collapsible Java Drip or the Primula.
 The handle on the side can clip to the outside of a pack, which makes it easier to bring along.

 This coffee maker works for any camping application and can be brought on short backpacking trips.

 This is by far the most economical coffee maker we reviewed, which is why it wins our Best Buy award.
-For under $3 you can get a multi-use, high quality coffee maker that can be used while camping in the great outdoors.
+For around $4 you can get a multi-use, high-quality coffee maker that can be used while camping in the great outdoors.
 That's a good deal.

 — McKenzie Long

 The Best Camping Coffee Makers of 2018How do you make the best coffee while camping or traveling?
 To find out, we researched over 30 products and bought 10...

 Most recent review: April 23, 2017